tejas0904/Auction2019/README.md

 JAVA Spring Boot framework is used to make the resources to talk to backend.

-HTML, CSS and Angular framework are used for front end scripting
+HTML, CSS, JS and Angular framework are used for front end scripting

 ## Prequisties
 * [JDK](https://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html) - JDK 8 with environment set